leonstafford/bio-site/content/notes/keep_your_core_strong.md

 If the aim is to advance humanity and avoid depleting all the resources as population explodes, then we should be looking to re-use and not create uneccessarily.
 Open source software that's been continually refined since the 60's/70's is continually being optimized and is able to run well on older hardware.

-We don't need another One Laptop Per Child creating future ewaste when we already have an abundance of capable hardware.
+We don't need another One Laptop Per Child venture creating future ewaste when we already have an abundance of capable hardware.
 Let's stop making batteries full of costly/harful chemicals and get more solar to continue running old laptops after their batteries have died.

 ### On with the show - the core utilities I invest in learning well